International Students House

 As the weather in autumn can vary a lot, you should always be prepared for the unexpected.
 You might get to experience a sunny warm day, gusts of wind, and intense rain in a matter of hours.
 An umbrella and a raincoat are autumn essentials in London, just like a good pair of boots.
 You should also carry a pair of sunglasses as the weather goes from cloudy to sunny in a matter of seconds.
 Layering is key to survive autumn in London; a long-sleeved shirt, light sweaters, and a denim or leather jacket might be enough to keep you warm during the day.
 However, you must always be prepared for the rain as it might start raining at any moment.
 The weather app might not be trustworthy during this season.

-A clothing rack filled with different coloured tops and trousers
+– international students house a clothing rack filled with different coloured tops and trousers

-Finding things to wear after having a long summer can be challenging but going on app such as TikTok and Pinterest to for inspiration is a great way to start your Autumn wardrobe.
+Finding things to wear after having a long summer can be challenging but going on app such as TikTok and Pinterest to for inspiration is a great way to start your Autumn wardrobe

 Photo by Lucas Hoang on Unsplash